ewlin/NYPhil_data_viz/README.md

 ### TODOs:

 #### BUGS:
-* Resizing issues [Mostly fixed, some scale issues, margins etc. remain]
+* Resizing issues [Mostly fixed, some scale issues, margins etc. remain--COMPLETED on STREAMGRAPH]
-* X-Axis ticks sometimes not showing up in AREA graph [COMPLETED; issue with shape-rendering property on axis, see: https://github.com/d3/d3/issues/2175]
+* X-Axis ticks sometimes not showing up in AREA graph [COMPLETED]
 * Trendline annotation needs to be removed earlier when scrolling upwards [COMPLETED]
 * [Issue A] Streamgraph/area graph height needs to be calculated a bit better to make it mostly 100% height when fixed. including graphic title; otherwise weird bug when height overflows to bottom since graphic title is not calculated using a percentage of innerHeight.
-(11/5 bug) WEIRD FLASHING ISSUE with mobile; flicker
+(11/5 bug) WEIRD FLASHING ISSUE with mobile; flicker [FIXED BOTH; see https://stanko.github.io/ios-safari-scoll-position-fixed/]
-* IDEA: calculate container (the fixed thing's height using window.innerHeight() )
+* IDEA: calculate container (the fixed thing's height using window.innerHeight() ) [COMPLETED]

+* FIX d3 annotation bug when refreshing from lower in the document; arrowhead appears as an artifact [Completed, scraped arrow]

 #### TESTS:
 * Data processing/transforms code should be tested